 I first experienced Craniosacral therapy and bodywork in 2010.
 Since then it has been a powerful source of healing and transformation for me.
 Craniosacral comes from a lineage originating in western europe that includes osteopathy and cranial osteopathy and before that Scottish bone setting that was a western european indigenous practice.
 I have learned craniosacral therapy through two schools - one is the Milne Institute (http://www.milneinstitute.com/) and one is Upledger Institute (http://www.upledger.com).
 I have also had brief trainings in various other modalities doing somatic (body-based) work and talk therapy techniques that come out of western european based lineages.
 I am also strongly influenced by Somatic Experiencing work which I have done independent learning around - which is a theoretical framework for shifting trauma that comes out of western scientific and therapeutic work.
 I am currently studying Integral Somatic Psychotherapy which also builds off of Somatic Experiencing work.
-I focus on meeting people where they are at - craniosacral is work that is centered on partnering with people’s own healing wisdom.
+I focus on meeting people where he are at - craniosacral is work that is centered on partnering with people’s own healing wisdom.
 That is also the approach of sessions - finding what makes sense for you in the mix of possibilities of talk and silence and touch and movement.
 I am also open to phone or in person conversations if that is helpful to learn more about the work before scheduling a session.

 $40-80 sliding scale (place yourself) for 90 minute session.
 Open to barter and trade arrangements if money is a barrier.

 To schedule an appointment please email email@example.com or call 612.385.7229.